Yuleni1/Project-1-11/README.md

 # Project-1-11

 ## Description
-This is a challange where the task has been given to refactor an exsisting code.
-The following acceptance criteria need to be met:
+This is a challange where the task has been given to create an interactive application.
+The following acceptance criteria needs to be met:

 Use a CSS framework other than Bootstrap.
 Be deployed to GitHub Pages.